-Married individuals who file separate returns and lived with CAUTION their spouses at any time during the tax year do not qualify under the active participation rule and must use
+Married individuals who file separate returns and lived with their spouses at any time during the tax year do not qualify under the active participation rule and must use Worksheet 3 instead of Worksheet 1.

 Column (a).
 Enter the current year net income from each activity.
 Enter the total of column (a) on line 1a of Form 8582.